Program Overview

 - Monitoring of intestinal allograft functions and achievement of nutritional autonomy

 Outpatient clinics are held four times a week.
-All of the staff mentioned below participates in the relevant clinic with full-time clinical and teaching activities.
-Two clinics are designed for the adult pre-transplant evaluation and gut rehabilitation.
-One clinic is devoted for post-operative care and are staffed mainly by the transplant physicians and coordinators.
-The last clinic specifically for pediatric services.
-The Transplant Fellows participate in the decision making process of monitoring immunosuppression and prompt diagnosis of underlying pathology of patient symptoms.
+All of the staff mentioned below participate in the relevant clinic with full-time clinical and teaching activities.
+Two clinics are designed for adult pre-transplant evaluation and gut rehabilitation.
+One clinic is devoted to post-operative care and is staffed mainly by transplant physicians and coordinators.
+The last clinic is specifically for pediatric services.
+The Transplant Fellows participate in the decision-making process of monitoring immunosuppression and prompt diagnosis of underlying pathology of patient symptoms.
 In addition, the fellows take part in the endoscopic examination of the intestine for monitoring allograft rejection.
 On a weekly basis, a morbidity and mortality conference, patient selection conference, and intestine pathology conference, for both the pediatric and adult services, are held for patient care and continued medical education.
 Furthermore, the research activities of the program are discussed on a regular basis for educational and publication purposes.

-The staff of the Center for Gut and Rehabilitation & Transplantation (CGRT) is a multidisciplinary team that includes surgeons, gastroenterologists, psychiatrist, nurse practitioner, nutritionist, pharmacist, social worker, case manager and transplant coordinators.
-The teaching physicians that carry full responsibility and supervise the fellows are:
+The staff of the Center for Gut and Rehabilitation & Transplantation (CGRT) is a multidisciplinary team that includes surgeons, gastroenterologists, psychiatrists, nurse practitioners, nutritionists, pharmacists, social workers, case managers and transplant coordinators.
+The teaching physicians who carry full responsibility and supervise the fellows are:

 - Kareem Abu-Elmagd, MD